MartianMadman/RFA_Madmod/Readme.txt

 \Changelog v0.12b/
 -Added collide_as_mover_not_with_humans flag to all gibs which allows the magnet gun to target them.
 Also allows physics to be applied from melee attacks.
 -Removed goon AI effects.
 Idk what it really does but I found it in tweak_tables.xtbl.
 When I set it to always be on, I found that the AI seemed dumber.
--Added casts_shadows flag to everything in gameplay_properties.xtbl, rfg_materials.xtbl, and items_3d.xtbl.
+(REVERTED)-Added casts_shadows flag to everything in gameplay_properties.xtbl, rfg_materials.xtbl, and items_3d.xtbl.
 -Increased draw distance of all dynamic lights giving the game a noticeable visual upgrade.
 (REVERTED)-Increased vertical fov to 90.
 New horizontal fovs are |4:3 = 106|16:9 = 120|
 -Replaced NPC death animations with ragdoll physics for some weapons.